valflrt/encrypt-directory/README.md

 ## Features

-- Encrypt and decrypt a file or a directory with the key of your choice (when encrypting a directory, file/directory names are also encrypted)
+- Encrypt and decrypt one or more file-s or a director-y-ies with the key of your choice

 ## Development